Kofi Annan

 GENEVA — One of the quiet pleasures of life is an early-morning cappuccino in the company of a good newspaper.
 That was before Covid-19 came along.
 The pandemic and resulting disruption of newspaper deliveries and shuttering of cafes has…

-- Categories: Development, SDGs, WORLDVIEWS
+- Categories: Development, OPINIONS, SDGs

 - Ivana Ramirez